DefinitionNumber of people diagnosed with HIV and living with HIV in Utah.

 '''U.S. Target:''' 68.4 percent

 AIDS-related deaths have been decreasing, primarily because of improved efficacy of combination antiretroviral therapies.
-This trend has led to an increased number of people living with HIV infections in Utah, thus impacting healthcare systems and increasing the need for HIV Prevention and HIV Treatment and Care programs.
+This trend has led to an increased number of people living with HIV infections in Utah, thus impacting healthcare systems and increasing the need for HIV Treatment and Care programs.

-Male-to-male sexual contact (MSM) is the most common means of HIV exposure (66%) reported among men of all races followed by male-to-male sexual contact and injection drug-use (MSM+IDU) at 14%.
-The racial breakdown of men living with HIV shows 66% are White (non-Hispanic), 22% are Hispanic, 7% are Black, 2% are Asian, 1% are American Indian/Alaskan Native, and 3% are of multiple races or unknown.
+Male-to-male sexual contact (MSM) is the most common means of HIV exposure (68%) reported among men of all races followed by persons practicing both male-to-male sexual contact and injection drug-use (MSM+IDU) at 15%.
+The racial breakdown of men living with HIV shows 68% are White (non-Hispanic), 21% are Hispanic, 6% are Black, 2% are Asian, 1% are American Indian/Alaskan Native, and 3% are of multiple races or unknown.